-The SembraMedia Directory represents more than 675 digital media natives that produce original content in Spanish.
+The SembraMedia Directory represents more than 800 digital media publishers in 20 countries in Latin America, the U.S. and Spain.

-Since we launched in 2015, we have been conducting an extensive research project to map new types of media being created by entrepreneurial journalists in Latin America, Spain and the U.S. Our digital media directory is searchable by country, audience size, and content type across a wide-range of topics, including investigative journalism, politics, sports, culture, and more.
-(The directory is currently only available in Spanish, but we publish our criteria in both English and Spanish to make our work more transparent.)
+Since we launched in 2015, we have been conducting an extensive research project to map new types of digital media being created by entrepreneurial journalists in Spanish.
+Our directory is searchable by country, audience size, and content type across a wide-range of topics, including investigative journalism, politics, sports, culture, travel, and more.
+The directory is currently only available in Spanish, but we publish our criteria (included below) in both English and Spanish to make our work more transparent.

-Our aim is to develop a community of digital media entrepreneurs and journalists who produce original content, use innovative storytelling techniques and manage their businesses with transparency.
+Our aim is to develop a community of digital media entrepreneurs and journalists who manage their media businesses with transparency and editorial integrity.

 Digital media projects must comply with the following criteria to be included in the SembraMedia Directory: